dmcwo/Moon/_posts/2016-06-16-Learning-Spaces.md

 <img src="/files/img/liw16/college-advising_1080.jpg" alt="College advising in the library">
 </figure>

-These chairs looked cozy, but I didn't get a chance to try them out. :-(

-There were also quite a few really nice group study rooms.
-Many were outfitted with iMacs.
+There were plenty of cozy chairs all around, as well as ample group study space.
+Many of the group study rooms came outfitted with iMacs.

 <figure class="half">
 <img src="/files/img/liw16/cozy-chairs_1080.jpg" alt="Cozy cahirs">